SevanBrodjian/Terravolve/README.md

 To run the simulation, you will need to have Processing installed.
 Once installed, simply open the `Terravolve.pde` file and run the sketch.

-## Credits

-This project was developed by [insert name here] as part of [insert project name or course here].

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.